YouTube Limits Relationship With Logan Paul After His Video Depicting Dead Body

 You do not walk into a suicide forest with a camera and claim mental health awareness.

-Paul eventually took the video down and posted multiple apologies, including a video in which he said "there's a lot of things I should have done differently, but I didn't.
+Paul eventually took the video down and posted multiple apologies, including a video in which he said, "There's a lot of things I should have done differently, but I didn't.
 And for that, from the bottom of my heart, I'm sorry."

-In an open letter posted to Twitter on Tuesday, YouTube acknowledged a "lack of communication" in its response to Paul's video, referencing Akana's comment and saying "suicide is not a joke, nor should it ever be a driving force for views."
+In an open letter posted to Twitter on Tuesday, YouTube acknowledged a "lack of communication" in its response to Paul's video, referencing Akana's comment and saying, "Suicide is not a joke, nor should it ever be a driving force for views."

 "We expect more of the creators who build their community on @YouTube, as we're sure you do too," the company said.
 "The channel violated our community guidelines, we acted accordingly, and we are looking at further consequences."

-And the note promised "we'll have more to share soon on steps we're taking to ensure a video like this is never circulated again."
+And the note promised that "we'll have more to share soon on steps we're taking to ensure a video like this is never circulated again."